 San Diego’s economy runs on brainpower.
-Innovation and job creation happen when we have great schools and educated children.
-If we don’t educate our children, they won’t have the skills to compete for the jobs of the future.
-We need to make sure our K-12 education system is preparing our kids for college and ensure that any student who qualifies and wants to go to college can afford to do so.
+Innovation and job creation happen when we have world-class schools and educated children.
+We need to make sure our K-12 education system is preparing our kids for college, and ensure that any student who qualifies and wants to go to college can afford to do so.
 For those who do not choose a four-year degree, we must work toward establishing our community colleges as centers for job training and placement.

 America has always stood behind middle-class kids who want to get an education and make a living.
 I know because I was one of those kids.
 My family could not have afforded college for me and my three sisters on the minister’s salary my father earned.
 We got help from financial aid, including loans and work-study.
 So did thousands of other kids, as well as veterans who had the GI Bill.

 Education is key to making our economy strong.
 I passed a law with Democrats and Republicans to cut student loan interest rates, and introduced another to reduce rates further because it’s wrong for the federal government to make money on students and their families.
-I also have a plan to give tax breaks to companies that help their workers pay down their student debt.
 I will keep fighting to make college more affordable while working to invest more in science, engineering, biotechnology, and research at San Diego’s universities that create the jobs of the future.

 Preparing Students for the 21st Century Economy